websanco/liferay-learn/docs/commerce/2.x/en/add-ons-and-connectors/liferay-commerce-connector-to-punchout2go.md

 # Liferay Commerce Connector to PunchOut2Go

-> Subscribers
+> Subscription Required

-Liferay Commerce offers the additional _Commerce Connector to PunchOut2Go_, which is a "mechanism which makes it possible for a buyer to access a supplier's website from the buyer's own procurement application" ([PunchOut2Go](https://www.punchout2go.com/frequently-asked-questions/)).
+The Liferay Commerce Connector to PunchOut2Go enables integration with a user's existing PunchOut2Go infrastructure.

 <!--![Punch Out Flow Diagram](./liferay-commerce-connector-to-punchout2go/images/01.png) -->

-This connector is available for subscribers who have purchased the additional PunchOut2Go Connector and can be downloaded on [Help Center](http://customer.liferay.com/downloads).

 ## Deploy the PunchOut2Go Connector

+1. Download the connector from the [Liferay Help Center](http://customer.liferay.com/downloads).
-1. Download the _PunchOut2Go Connector_ `LPKG` into the `${liferay.home}/deploy` folder.
+1. Copy the _PunchOut2Go Connector_ `LPKG` into the `${liferay.home}/deploy` folder.
 See the [Liferay Home](https://learn.liferay.com/dxp/7.x/en/installation-and-upgrades/reference/liferay-home.html) article to learn more.
 1. Verify that the following message displays in the application server console:

     ```